manivelnagarajan/cobertura-report-slather/README.md

 ### `ignore_branch_rate`

 Default is false.
 You can set true if you don't want to count branch_rate while calcuating total coverage.
+If you have exported the report using Slather for XCode projects, then it is recommended to set true here.

 ### `pull_request_number` **Optional**